kitspace/kitspace/presentations/fosdem2017/presentation.md

 ```
 ???

-- Anyway, these are the kind of requests we are trying
+- Anyway, these are the kind of requests we are trying  to replicate
+- It's not a nice API by any means
+- And we need to scrape the site to get some of this information to send

 ---

 <img class=fullscreen src=images/unit_test.png />

+???
+- So the only way to make this work
+- And ensure that it keeps working
+- Is to use a lot of integration tests to test this across all the different sites

 ---

 <img class=fullscreen src=images/extension.png />

+???

+- But this is what the extension looks like
+- You normally use it in addition to a spreadsheet program and copy and paste from it
+- And you can quickly accesss all the retailer functionality from there

 ---